MicrosoftDocs/azure-docs/articles/sentinel/add-entity-to-threat-intelligence.md

     :::image type="content" source="media/add-entity-to-threat-intelligence/new-indicator-panel.png" alt-text="Screenshot that shows entering information in the new threat indicator pane.":::

 1. When all the fields are filled in to your satisfaction, select **Apply**.
-A confirmation message appears in the upper-right corner stating that your indicator was created.
+A message appears in the upper-right corner to confirm that your indicator was created.

 1. The entity is added as a threat indicator in your workspace.
 You can find it [in the list of indicators on the Threat intelligence page](work-with-threat-indicators.md#find-and-view-your-indicators-on-the-threat-intelligence-page).
 You can also find it [in the ThreatIntelligenceIndicators table in Logs](work-with-threat-indicators.md#find-and-view-your-indicators-in-logs).